pagidi/ReadingXMLTags/README.md

 date :Tuesday 27 April 2017

 # improvements yet to incorporate
+    1. Input Validations
-    1. Validation e.g if there is no end tag reject entire input
+    e.g if there is no end tag found then input should be rejected

 # Key part of the code
         protected internal static string GetMatch(string text)